AnicetNgrt/flore1/README.md

  - `"bc:<code>"` This puts background color on any text following it
  - `"fc:<code>"` This changes font color on any text following it
- - `"cc:0"` This stops both background color and font color *(due to limitation you can't seem to stop only one)*
+ - `"cc:0"` This stops both background color and font color *(due to limitation you do not seem to be able to stop only one)*

 And if you want to know which `<code>` gives you which color, here you go:
 ![terminal colors](http://www.lihaoyi.com/post/Ansi/Rainbow256.png)*picture credit: http://www.lihaoyi.com/post/BuildyourownCommandLinewithANSIescapecodes.html*

-Ok, now that you know this, let's tweak our asset'sinsert codes inside our building manual with codes:
+Ok, now that you know this, let's tweak our asset's by adding codes inside our building manual:
 ```python
 building_manual = [
 	"bc:195fc:127MY SUPER TEXT SPRITE LOOKS DAMN COOLcc:0",